 4. Reach out to others to see how Gualala Rotary might contribute/serve their needs (so that we don’t reinvent the wheel or necessarily develop service projects for everything).
 Examples: soliciting needs from teachers, Meals on Wheels, Redwood Coast Land Conservatory, and Coastal Seniors.
 More broadly, needs of children, literacy, or families with needs especially during the holiday season, and senior.

-Our June Member’s Meeting was a gala event at the Gualala Community Center.
-A birthday, new members, and a rousing acclamation for the winners of our Club’s Healthcare Scholarships.
+Our June Member’s Meeting was a gala event at the Gualala Community Center, celebrating the 100th birthday of member Dick Soule, the introducation of new members, and a rousing acclamation for the winners of our Club’s Healthcare Scholarships.